-One of the most important living art historians, Hans Belting, together with Christa Belting-Ihm, donated their collection of literature on medieval art to the Center for Early Medieval Studies at the Department of Art History Faculty of Arts Masaryk University, allowing for the establishment of a library named after the donor.
-With the quality of the collection acquired, the Center rises to the level of the best European institutions.
+One of the most important contemporary art historians, Hans Belting, together with Christa Belting-Ihm, donated their collection of literature on medieval art to the Center for Early Medieval Studies at the Department of Art History, Faculty of Arts, Masaryk University, allowing for the establishment of a library named in the honor of the donor.
+With the quality of the collection acquired, the Center rises to the level of major European institutions.

-The donated collection contains several works that are essential pillars for the study of medieval art, but were lacking in Central Europe.
-This mainly concerns literature dedicated to manuscripts (mainly from Eastern world and the Apennine peninsula), Constantinople, Venice, southern Italy, Rome, Ravenna, Russia and the Caucasus.
-The Hans Belting Library includes not only extensive literature for the study of medieval art, but also rare facsimiles (e.g. Vienna Genesis, Chludov Psalter, Utrecht Psalter, Rotulus Exultet, etc.).
-A large part of the collection is focused to the study of the monumental art of the Christian East, from Constantinople through the Caucasus to Egypt and Syria.
+The donated collection contains a number of works which form the essential pillars for the study of medieval art, but which were generally lacking in Central European library collections.
+This mainly concerns literature dedicated to manuscripts (mainly from the Eastern world and the Apennine peninsula), Constantinople, Venice, southern Italy, Rome, Ravenna, Russia and the Caucasus.
+Now, the Hans Belting Library includes not only extensive literature dedicated to the study of medieval art, but also rare facsimiles (e.g. Vienna Genesis, Chludov Psalter, Utrecht Psalter, Rotulus Exultet, etc.).
+A large part of the collection focuses on the study of the monumental art of the Christian East, from Constantinople to the Caucasus to Egypt and Syria.
 An important section is also devoted to iconic paintings, called "icons".
-Other notable components of the library are dozens of volumes of Greek and Latin sources and an extensive collection thematising the Cathedral of St. Mark in Venice.
-The collection also includes a series of several periodicals, especially Dumbarton Oaks Papers, Jahrbuch für Antike und Christentum and Münstersche Mittelater-Schriften.
-Worth mentioning is also a stunning collection of several hundred papers – now moribund forms of scientific literature – often with a dedication from great scholars in the field such as Kurt Weitzmann, Ernst Kitzinger and Richard Krautheimer.
-A valuable gift is also part of Belting’s archive.
+Other notable components of the library include dozens of volumes of Greek and Latin sources, and an extensive collection thematising the Cathedral of St. Mark in Venice.
+In addition, the collection encompasses a series of several periodicals, especially Dumbarton Oaks Papers, Jahrbuch für Antike und Christentum and Münstersche Mittelater-Schriften, as well as a stunning collection of several hundred solely printed papers – now a dying form of scientific literature – often gifted by such great scholars in the field as Kurt Weitzmann, Ernst Kitzinger, and Richard Krautheimer.

-The library is accessible to anyone who is interested, especially to specialized researchers from the Czech Republic, but also to students, who previously often had to travel abroad for such literature.
-The library is located in building “K” of the Faculty of Arts Masaryk University on Veveří Street in Brno.
-With the capacity of twenty-six spaces and, above all, direct access to books, it provides researchers a high-quality study area and favourable working conditions.
-The current library came into being primarily thanks to significant support from the Dean of the Faculty of Arts, Milan Pol, and the head of the Department of Art History, Ondřej Jakubec.
+The library is accessible to anyone interested in the subject, especially to specialized researchers from the Czech Republic, but also to students, who previously often had to travel abroad to get hold of such quality literature.
+The library is located in building “K” of the Faculty of Arts, Masaryk University, at Veveří Street in Brno.
+With the capacity of twenty-six learning places and, above all, direct access to books, it provides researchers with a high-quality study area as well as likeable working conditions.
+The actual space of the library have come into being primarily thanks to the significant support of the Dean of the Faculty of Arts, Milan Pol, and the Head of the Department of Art History, Ondřej Jakubec.